pullp/HandleClient/README.md

 There are also some repository [4][5] implement a HandleSystem Client, but they all use HDL.NET® Proxy Server System [7] instead of directly interacting with a HandleSystem server.

-this repository is mainly for learning and researching purpose.
+This repository is mainly for learning and researching purpose.
 The implementation is mainly based on three RFCs [2][3][4], also some reference to official client implementation.
+Codes are tested under Python 3.9

 # 3. Things to do